 Orion constellation is one of the most popular and recognizable star constellations on the night sky that you can observe with a telescope, binoculars, and even with the naked eye.
 It's located on the celestial equator, and it's visible throughout the whole Earth (in some areas only in some seasons, e.g. mostly in Winter and early Spring in the Northern Hemisphere).
 It's the home of a few famous astrophotography targets, like Orion, Flame, Horsehead, Running Man, and Witch Head Nebulae.
-In this article, you will learn how to find this constellation in the night sky, what are the brightest stars within it, what is the constellation meaning, and some pure facts and astrophotography tips.
+In this article, you will learn how to find this constellation in the night sky, what are the brightest stars within it, what is the constellation means, and some pure facts and astrophotography tips.

 Orion Constellation Facts